 The Authority's net position consists almost exclusively of its net investment in capital assets (e.g. land, intermodal transit center, revenue vehicles and equipment); less any related debt used to acquire those assets that are still outstanding.
 The Authority uses these capital assets to provide fixed route and demand response services to individuals within its service area; consequently, these assets are not available for future spending.

 Although the Authority's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt, if any, must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
 The Authority currently has no capital lease obligations or capital debt.
 Net position also consists of a reserve for extraordinary expenses as allowed by Massachusetts General Laws Chapter 161B Section 6(q).
-Unfunded deficits, if any, are reported as unrestricted net assets.
+Unfunded deficits, if any, are reported as unrestricted net position.

 The Statement of Revenues, Expenses, and Changes in Fund Net Position report the results of both operating and non-operating activities.
-Increases or decreases in the Authority's net position indicate whether the financial health is improving or deteriorating.
 The Statement of Cash Flows, which is presented using the direct method, accounts for the change in the cash and equivalents balance between July 1 and June 30.
 The cash flows statement provides the detail on the cash the Authority received from and paid for operating and non-operating activities, investing, and financing activities.